simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_02_configuration_as_code_concepts.md

 - **Error handling** that must be implemented from scratch
 - **No idempotency guarantees** without extensive custom logic

-Here's how organizations typically implement this with bash scripts that mirror the same lifecycle as the Ansible approach:
+Here's how organizations might implement a solution to this challenge with bash scripts that mirror the same lifecycle as the Ansible approach:

 **Bash Script: Complete Jamf Pro Script Lifecycle Management**